ToddC22/RegEx3/articles/README.md

 ### External users

 At this time, Microsoft Learn content is not open for public contributions.
 External users can provide feedback by clicking on the 'Report an issue' email alias located at the bottom of any learning unit.
 The English alias is: learn-en-us@microsoft.com.
 If the user is viewing the site in any other language, they will be able to access the localized versions of the alias.
-Although this is one-way feedback, the content, engineering, and localization teams review and triage all incoming feedback on a daily basis.
+Although this is one-way feedback, the content, engineering, and localization teams review and triage all incoming feedback on a daily basis

 ### Code of Conduct

-This project have adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
+This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 ## Questions